 \textbf{Timestamp Synchronization and Temporal Coherence:} Network data is highly time-sensitive, with applications that rely on precise timestamps and sequence orders for accurate simulations.
 Synthesis algorithms must handle timestamps and ensure that events in the synthetic dataset mirror the temporal coherence found in real network traffic.
-This challenge becomes even more pronounced in applications like intrusion detection, where real-time analysis of packet sequences is essential.
+This challenge becomes even more pronounced in applications like IDS, where real-time analysis of packet sequences is essential.

 Further, it is nearly impossible to collect data for different realistic conditions to statisfy every possible scenarios.
 Network traffic synthesis will be a major player to alleviate this problem.
 This is further discussed in section \ref{subsec:unseen_scenarios}.

 \textbf{Future Direction:} Future models could explicitly incorporate protocol rules as conditional constraints or even embed Request for Comments (RFC)-level formal specifications.
 Additionally, timestamp-aware generative models trained using temporal coherence losses can better preserve the temporal order of packets.
 These improvements are crucial for generating data that conforms to real-world constraints beyond mere protocol adherence.
 Moreover, realistic simulation environments such as 5G DTs can serve as testbeds for validating protocol- and time-aware data generation under operational conditions.
 Embedding traffic generators in AI-based network design frameworks like Ericsson’s 5G DT~\cite{NVIDIA2022} opens new avenues for training, evaluation, and deployment of realistic synthetic traffic under evolving network dynamics.